-the tendency of organisms to resist death.
+As important as negative feedback is in providing control mechanisms in living organisms that enable them to maintain homeostasis, it is not sufficient to explain the tendency of organisms to resist death.
 A major additional form of organization involves cycles.
 Cycles appear in biological accounts at various levels of organization (many of the best known involve relations between organisms and their environment, such as the nitrogen cycle), but I will focus on cycles at the level of basic metabolic processes.
-The pioneers in biochemistry at the turn of the twentieth century generally assumed that the chemical reactions in living organisms occurred serially and hence the pathways of reactions would be linear.
+The pioneers in biochemistry at the turn of the 20th century generally assumed that the chemical reactions in living organisms occurred serially and hence the pathways of reactions would be linear.
 They sought to identify the intermediates in, for example, the oxidation of fatty acids or the oxidation of glucose to alcohol that could be generated through known chemical reactions (oxidations or reductions of substrates, additions or removals of carboxyl groups, etc.).
 Often, however, they could go only so far in arranging intermediates in linear sequences; proposed reaction sequences would yield a substance which could not be processed in the same manner.
 The discovery of perhaps the most famous biochemical cycle, the citric acid cycle, resulted from such a circumstance.
 After adopting Wieland's (1913) account of oxidation as involving the removal of a pair of hydrogen atoms from a substrate (dehydrogenation), Thorsten Thunberg established that a number of organic acids (lactic acid, succinic acid, fumaric acid, malic acid, citric acid, etc.) could all be oxidized in cellular extracts in such a manner (Thunberg, 1920).
 He then tried to fit the reactions together in a coherent pathway involving a chain of reactions.14 Relatively easily he was able to fit the various compounds together into the sequence: